Will The Oscars Nominate Women Directors? Steven Spielberg Thinks So

 Advertisement

-People are also flabbergasted that Jordan Peele's inaugural directing effort wasn't recognized.
+People are also flabbergasted that Jordan Peele's inaugural directing effort wasn't recognised.
 Get Out was nominated for best comedy or musical, but not for best director.

 The Golden Globe for best director ultimately went to Guillermo del Toro, who was very supportive of Portman's jab.